—TripAdvisor Reviews of

 Listen to the Bhutanese Monks' Chant again!

-We accept all skill levels of photographers, from those who have a "point-and-shoot" to those who are advanced pro/amateurs with all the latest digital SLR gear.
+We accept all skill levels of photographers, from those who have a "point-and-shoot" or iPhone to those who are advanced pro/amateurs with all the latest digital SLR gear.
 Our goal is to put you in front of remarkable scenes and cultural experiences—this is not a workshop with evening photography meetings or critiques.
 Travelers who are not keenly interested in photography will have plenty to do, always with guides and drivers at your disposal.
-Click to read an overview of the fantastic itinerary we have to offer for our upcoming 2016 tours.
+Click to read an overview of the fantastic itinerary we have to offer for our upcoming tours.